 Music Dance and Drama competitions are held according to houses on an annual basis.
 A theme is given against which all Houses compete.
 Items for competition are:

 In Sports, the school offers a number of sports activities for the learners to take part in.
 The available games are:

 Sports Day is the most spectacular of all the house activities.
 Each house is vying for the coveted TROPHY and BULL.
 All first, second and third place winners receive medals, while the rest of the participants receive certificates.
 On this day, students are allowed to wear their house tops, with the school’s logo, sneakers and socks.
 Teachers, selected students usually assist the Sports Department on Sports Day.

 Eliminations for 100m, 200m, and 400m events and finals for long jump, high jump, Shot Putt, Discus and 1500m are held two to three (2-3) days before Sports Day.

-Sports Day commences at 7:30 a. m. with the Dress Parade.
+Sports Day commences with Dress Parade.
 The Judges usually consists of persons from outside the school community.
 After the Dress Parade, the students line up behind the Cheerleaders in the order that the houses were positioned in the last Sports Day.
 The results for each event are announced over the Public Address System.

 Parent/Guardian is normally sent home with the student.
 Accompanying each letter is the Consent Form, which must be signed by parent or guardian and returned to the Form Teacher or the Office before the student participates in the event.